 The statewide vendor authorizes admission and conducts concurrent utilization reviews.
-Utilization reviews must be documented in the service record of the beneficiary.
+Utilization review must be conducted a minimum of every 90 days and be documented in the service record.

 G. Discharge Criteria

 The beneficiary shall be discharged from this level of care if any one of the following is true: